 For instance, suppose a retail shop that offers many technological products.
 With SKUs, the retailer can discern between various models, colors, and sizes of smartphones, computers, and other electrical items.

 While designing SKUs, it is vital to consider factors such as product qualities, variations, and categories.
-Striking between complexity and simplicity is crucial to prevent bulky SKU example.
+Striking between complexity and simplicity is crucial to prevent bulky SKU examples.

-Businesses may use many methods to produce special SKU code meaning, including sequential numbering, descriptive code, and hierarchical structures.
+Businesses may use many methods to produce special SKU code meanings, including sequential numbering, descriptive code, and hierarchical structures.
 The idea is to ensure that each SKU stays unique and identified.

 Sequential numbering includes giving successive numbers to goods as they enter the inventory.
 This essential strategy works well for organizations with a tiny choice of items.
 Yet, it may become tough to manage as the product catalog develops.